 - Service trucks

-A good first step in security budget planning is creating a list of additional business assets to consider within that year’s budget.
+A good first step in security budget planning is creating a list of additional business assets that need coverage.
+Then consider each of them within annual budgets.

 Reserves Resources for Security Upgrades